merklejerk/pocketfurc/README.md

 relevant Android SDKs.

 ### Running the build script ###
-Simply run the shell script `build` in the root directory to build the project.
+Simply run the shell script `build` in the root directory to build the chrome app.
 This script will package the files in the `src` directory by running another script.
-Depending on how your system is set up, you may have to manually run the `build` script in the `src` directory.
+Running the `build` script located inside the `src` directory will build an unpackaged chrome app therein suitable for use in development mode.